loongallday/pdeservice-spb/doc/api-initialize/README.md

 ## Overview

 The Initialize API returns all initial data needed to bootstrap the application in a single request.
-This includes employee information, roles, departments, and enabled features.
+This includes employee information, user's department, and enabled features.

 **Base URL**: `/functions/v1/api-initialize`